-Lead time is the amount of time that you give your freight broker to find a carrier for your shipment prior to its pick up date and time.
+Lead time is the amount of time that you give your transportation provider to find a solution for your shipment prior to its pick-up date and time.
 Lead time is one of the top factors influencing the accurate pricing of your shipment.
 As soon as you tell your transportation provider that you need a shipment moved, they begin their work to ensure its successful transit.

 Since these providers are often located outside of your corporate structure, keeping them up to date with your shipping schedule is very important.
 Doing so will help to facilitate the smooth fulfillment of your supply chain.

 Why Does Lead Time Impact Shipping Cost?

 Like many other things, the successful and on-time shipment of your freight is dependent on planning.

 Think of the lead time you’re giving to your transportation provider as equivalent to the time-off taken by an employee.
 It is always easiest when an employee grants notice to their supervisor prior to departure.
 This helps to ensure the creation of a smooth plan of action for the duration of the employee’s absence.

 The notice you give to your transportation provider is no different.